Projects are artist-initiated, driven by creative passion and characterized by constant striving for excellence

 LunaSea’s History

-In 2006 four established Nova Scotia theatre artists (Mauralea Austin, Mary-Colin Chisholm, Martha Irving and Sherry Smith) with over 120 years of professional theatre experience between them founded LunaSea Theatre Company.
-Shortly thereafter they incorporated, producing plays from the national and international repertoire, and acquiring charitable status.
-Their work focused on “undertold” stories from our society and providing an alternative viewpoint to the status quo.
-The company has enthusiastically staged a variety of plays ranging from comedy to drama, from new-work to classic, from big-cast to one woman on-stage and is consistently hailed as one of the best and most exciting companies in Nova Scotia.
+Founded in 2006 by four of Halifax's veteran actors, Mauralea Austin, Mary-Colin Chisholm, Martha Irving and Sherry Smith, who collectively had over one hundred years of professional experience between them in acting, writing and directing.
+They distilled all of their experience to create exciting theatre for stages across Nova Scotia and created vibrant work opportunities for many extremely talented artists in the community.
+Their work focused on “undertold” stories providing an alternative viewpoint to the status quo.
+The company enthusiastically staged a variety of plays ranging from comedy to drama, from new-work to classic, from big-cast to one woman on-stage and was consistently hailed as one of the best and most exciting companies in Nova Scotia.
 Their productions have received numerous nominations at the Theatre Nova Scotia Merritt Awards.
-LunaSea Theatre’s mandate is to produce plays of artistic merit, which will expand the theatrical experience, highlight the contributions and talents of women to theatre, and to mentor young artists.

 Production History